-Kegs range from £27.50 to £37 which for 6L isn’t exactly the best price per litre for beer but you buying into the tech here.
-There’s also a £5 deposit on each keg so you can send them back and get credit to spend on the next keg (or other stuff if you like).
+Kegs range from £29.90 to £41.90 which for 6L isn’t exactly the best price per litre for beer but you buying into the tech here.
+However, there's a £5 deposit on each keg so you can send them back and get credit to spend on the next keg (or other stuff if you like).

 Design & Build